rafaelrpinto/VulnerableJavaWebApplication/README.md

 The application uses Spring Boot and an embedded H2 database that resets every time the it starts.
 If you break it just restart it that everything will be reset.

 The application will run on **HTTPS port 9000**.
-If this port is not available you will need to change the `application.properties` file on the source folder with the new one. (if you are using docker you just need to map the container's 9000 port to anoter port in the host).
+If this port is not available you will need to change the `application.properties` file on the source folder with the new one. (if you are using docker you just need to map the container's 9000 port to another port in the host).

 ## Running the application manually